buildpacks-community/kpack/rfcs/0003-windows-images.md

 ## Problem:

-kpack does not support building containers that can run on windows
+kpack does not support building images that can run on windows

 ## Outcomes: